 Fariha as a women entrepreneur doesn’t feel that there is much difference in challenges based on gender while starting a new business.
 She explains that women of course, not just in Pakistan but all over the world, are mostly treated differently in the industry as compared to men, but here in her experience, she felt that with her “she means business” attitude; she was able to get the right treatment that she deserved.

 She further added that the right educational experience and family upbringing helps a lot in overcoming many challenges thrown at women in the entrepreneurial world.
-Fariha feels that the key thing to remember is that you’re just a human being and if you believe in yourself, are confident and show that you’re here to work then, people will also respond to you in a positive way.
+Fariha feels that the key thing to remember is that you’re just a human being and if you believe in yourself, are confident, and show that you’re here to work then, people will also respond to you in a positive way.

 The biggest challenge for a print magazine is that making sure everyone adheres to their assigned timelines

 Publishing a good story requires good content.
-Fariha reveals that while starting Ink in 2008, she was not sure about the kind of content needed for the website and thus the magazine content has evolved over the years.
-She learned that to distinguish oneself from other magazines in the market she needed good content which doesn’t comprise of a recycled PR.
+Fariha reveals that while starting Ink in 2008, she was not sure about the kind of content needed for the website, and thus the magazine content has evolved over the years.
+She learned that to distinguish herself from other magazines in the market she needed good content which doesn’t comprise of recycled PR.
 Also, with the change in time and the dynamic of the reader, she believes that one always has to strive for creating something new for the magazine.

-Comparing the content of magazine over the years, she describes that the current editions are far better than the first one as Ink has grown into a much professional publication now.
-Previously, they focused on the South Asian industry but now they have directed their efforts to highlight the Pakistani entertainment.
+Comparing the content of the magazine over the years, she describes that the current editions are far better than the first one as Ink has grown into a much professional publication now.
+Previously, they focused on the South Asian industry but now they have directed their efforts to highlight Pakistani entertainment.